tensorturtle/classy-sort-yolov5/README.md

 ClassySORT is a simple real-time multi-object tracker (MOT) that works for any kind of object class (not just people).
 I created this to make it easier for people to create video object detection applications.

 This is a one-person free time project.
-Also, I am curious to find out what you're using `classy-sort-yolov5` for, so please tell me!
+Also, I am curious to find out what you're using `classy-sort-yolov5` for, so please tell me if you end up using this!

 by Jason Sohn